lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ```

 What just happened?
 QuickCheck called `prop_RevRev` and `prop_RevApp` 100 times
-each, with random lists as arguments and declared them as passing tests, since
+each, with random lists as arguments and declared those tests as passing,
-all calls resulted in `True`.
-Worth noting, that in reality, both of those
+because all calls resulted in `True`.
+Worth noting, that in reality, not only
-properties are polymorphic, and that `quickCheck` will be happy to work with
+`prop_RevRev`, but both of those properties are polymorphic and `quickCheck`
+will be happy to work with such functions even if type signatures were inferred
-functions even with inferred type signatures, it will run just fine in GHCi, but
+and it will run just fine in GHCi.
+On the other hand, while writing a test
-while writing a test suite, we have to restrict the type signature to concrete
+suite, we have to restrict the type signature to concrete types, such as `[Int]`
-types, such as `[Int]` or `Char`, otherwise typechecker will get confused.
-For
+or `Char`, otherwise typechecker will get confused.
+For example, this program
-example, this program will not compile:
+will not compile:

 ```haskell
 main :: IO ()
 main = quickCheck (const True)
 ```

-Now this is great, but how did it do it?
-We just passed two functions with
+Now this is great, but how did we just passed two functions with different
-different number of arguments of different types to `quickCheck`, how did it
+number of arguments of different types to `quickCheck`, and how did it know what
-know what to do?
+to do with them?
 Let's look at it's type signature:

 ```haskell
 λ> :t quickCheck